AtomZa/Elaina/README.md

 <h2> Business Solution </h2>

-Elaina vision is to make everyone dream come true.
-Elaina mission is to help governing engineering design with a simplify interface like using a magic.
+Elaina's vision is to make everyone dream come true.
+Elaina's mission is to help governing engineering design with a simplify interface like using a magic.

 <h2> Repository Plan </h2>